Blog » Latest Articles

 Want to cultivate a standalone sub-brand for your identity theft protection programs?

-An Iris OnWatch portal might be good here, as it can give a slightly more “separate” feel from your primary offering.
+An Iris OnWatch Portal might be good here, as it can give a slightly more “separate” feel from your primary offering.

 Iris portal webpage in imaginary client branding Amethyst, Inc, form header Activate your new ID Theft Protection Program, listing customer info already collected, requesting additional info plus Terms and Conditions checkbox, with button Submit